Diversity, Equity, Inclusion, Social Justice, & Anti-Racism Statement

 Land Acknowledgement

-We acknowledge that Indigenous peoples and nations, including the ᎠᎳᎫᏪᏘᏱ Tsalaguwetiyi (Eastern Band of the Cherokee Nation), have for generations stewarded the lands and waterways where the Chestnut School is based, in what is now known as Western North Carolina.
-We acknowledge that colonization is an ongoing process, and that these lands are still occupied due to broken treaties and forceful removal of many members of the Cherokee nation.
-We recognize that acknowledgment is made meaningful through relationships and reparations, and we seek to create relationships with Native communities.
-We strive to treat all beings, including the plants growing on this land, with respect and reverence.
+We acknowledge that Indigenous peoples and nations, including the ᎠᎳᎫᏪᏘᏱ Tsalaguwetiyi (Eastern Band of the Cherokee Nation), have stewarded the lands and waterways on which the Chestnut School is located, in what is now known as Western North Carolina, for generations.
+We acknowledge that colonization is an ongoing process, and that these lands are still occupied due to broken treaties and the forceful removal of many members of the Cherokee Nation.
+If you are living on colonized or occupied land, we invite you to research the history of the land and the Indigenous people who lived, or may still live, there.
+Some tools that helped us create this land acknowledgment are the Native Land Map and the Honor Native Land Guide.

 All Are Welcome at the Chestnut School

-We aim to foster an inclusive and safe educational space through open communication, humility (a willingness to listen and learn from our mistakes), and mutual respect for different beliefs and backgrounds.
-Sharing the same beliefs as your fellow students is not a requirement to study with the Chestnut School, but treating everyone with dignity and respect is.
-View our accessibility policy.
+At the Chestnut School, we welcome individuals from all races, nationalities, socioeconomic backgrounds, ages, abilities, sexual orientations, and gender identities, as well as diverse cultural, political, religious, and other affiliations.
+We are committed to fostering an inclusive and safe educational environment through open communication, humility (a willingness to listen and learn from our mistakes), and mutual respect for different beliefs and backgrounds.
+Sharing the same beliefs as your fellow students is not a requirement to study with us, but treating everyone with dignity and respect is essential.

 Our Commitment to Diversity, Equity, Inclusion, Social Justice, and Anti-Racism

-We realize that we have a long way to go within our organization and that we’ve made many unintentional mistakes that have nonetheless caused harm.
-We’re continually attempting to learn, listen, and recalibrate.
-Our goals are to bring more diversity to the school’s staff, contractors, instructors, student body, and bloggers, to become a more equitable and inclusive business, and to make all of our spaces more welcoming for herbalists of all backgrounds.
+We realize that we have a long way to go within our organization and that we’ll always be learning and growing (often through our mistakes).
+Since 2021, we have intentionally increased diversity among the school’s staff, contractors, instructors, student body, and writers to become a more equitable and inclusive business and to make all of our spaces more welcoming for herbalists of all backgrounds.
+Representation, resonance, and affinity are essential to inclusive learning and professional development.
+In the last five years, we overhauled our curriculum to include lessons on identity, health disparities, and medical bias.
+The teachers for this curriculum are almost exclusively BIPOC and LGBTQIA.

-Learn more about our team here.
-The foundation for creating these changes and connections is the internal work we are doing as individuals and as an organization to root out racism, white supremacy culture, and bias within ourselves and the school and create the cultural changes needed to address inequities.
-To that end, we are seeking ongoing education from the BIPOC and LGBTQIA+ herbal communities.
+To that end, we sought out education from the BIPOC and LGBTQIA+ herbal communities.
 In 2020, our team took the Woke Without the Work workshop, the Whiteness at Work course, and our leadership team took the Diversity is an Asset course.
-In 2021, our student services team and members of the Leadership Team participated in the Tracc4Movements Movement Trauma Healer Training Program as well as trainings tailored specifically to our needs as an organization.
+In 2021, our student services team and members of the Leadership Team participated in the Tracc4Movements Movement Trauma Healer Training Program and in training tailored to our organization’s needs.

-Since the start of the COVID-19 pandemic and actions against systemic racism in this nation, we’ve donated over $112,000 towards food insecurity relief efforts, racial and social justice, and legal defense organizations.
-These donations are part of our ongoing
+As reparations, we donate annually to BIPOC scholarship programs offered by BIPOC-owned herbal programs and conferences.
+During the initial period of the COVID-19 pandemic and actions against systemic racism in this nation, we’ve donated over $112,000 towards food insecurity relief efforts, racial and social justice, and legal defense organizations.
+These donations are part of our ongoing Herbal Partnerships and Community Giving initiatives.

 We thank Desiree Adaway and the Adaway Group for the education provided on creating DEI statements in their course, Diversity is an Asset.